duckkthoi/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-learning how to build a modern dwh with sql server, including ETL process, data modeling, and analytics
+Learning how to build a modern dwh with sql server, including ETL process, data modeling, and analytics